kevinolega/callcentertrainingtips/_posts/2019-07-24-double-eggs.md

 ## Here are computations from the time I did this in a call center:

-Initial investment: P72
+Initial investment: ₱72

-Ending balance: P 180
+Ending balance: ₱180

 Profit from selling 1 dozen eggs: 9 x 12 = ₱108